kragen/derctuo/long-distance-radio.md

 transmitter; it's the attenuation from the open spaces in the tens of meters between the transmitters to the place a quarter of the way around the world.

+It might be necessary to confine the beam to a narrower horizontal angle than 6 degrees to compensate for the unavoidable vertical spread.

 Energy harvesting
 -----------------